Arcugnano

 Arcugnano (Arcugnan) is a town and comune (municipality) in the province of Vicenza, Veneto, north-eastern Italy.
 It is located south of A4 motorway.

-The town is home to the food company Bertagni, the oldest filled pasta producer in Italy.
+Arcugnano attracted international attention in 2026 for its so called "Monumental Complex of the Porto degli Angeli Maritime Amphitheater" (Complesso Monumentale dell’Anfiteatro Marittimo Porto degli Angeli), a fake Roman amphitheatre built by a local businessman named Franco Malosso.
+The site was determined to be falsely portrayed as a genuine archaeological park, and Malosso was found guilty of various fraudulent activities.

-Also known for the Angelo Bianco symbol of hope for end of the Corona pandemic erected by an anonymous artist in mid january 2022:
+Arcugnano is also known for the Angelo Bianco symbol of hope for end of the Corona pandemic erected by an anonymous artist in mid January 2022.